superhen/Web-Crawling-and-Analysis-Project---Stproperty.sg/README.md

-# Prediction-of-New-Rent-Price-of-Stproperty.sg
+# Web-Crawling-and-Analysis-Project
 Machine Learning Based Prediction of New Rent Price of Stproperty.sg
-> Project updating.
+> Project in progress